jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/02 - Leading Without Ego.md

 Paying attention to the economy, job markets, competition and other indicators is our responsibility.
 This weird time doesn’t mean we should throw out the review of metrics.
 Look at what is happening but refrain from drawing the straight line that you used to.
 The results may vary.

+---

 <!-- Source: Waiting for a Girl Like You: Is Your Talent About to Leave? | 2024-03-26 18:11:08 | https://blog.humareso.com/is-your-talent-about-to-leave | is-your-talent-about-to-leave -->
-!Humareso Blog Posts-9-Waiting for a girl like you (1).jpeg)In the movie **Life Itself**, Oscar Issac’s character, Will, has a great line about waiting for the right moment to ask out Abby (Olivia Wilde).
+.jpeg)In the movie **Life Itself**, Oscar Issac’s character, Will, has a great line about waiting for the right moment to ask out Abby (Olivia Wilde).
 He is waiting for the right moment because when he starts this relationship with her, he is all in.
 There won’t be any turning back.
 He wants to ask her out at the right moment to set that tone from the onset.
 He’s waiting with a purpose.

 And we might be working with some of those “waiters” as well.
 Over 90% of Gen Z and Millennial employees would like to change jobs this year.
 The percentage, however, falls dramatically when pushed as to whether they really will.